comment-questionFrequently Asked Questions (FAQ)

 How does wallet verification work?

 Wallet verification works by asking users to sign a cryptographic message with their wallet's private key.
 This proves that they own the wallet without revealing the private key.
-Walver.io handles this process securely and can also collect additional information from users.
+Walver.ioarrow-up-right handles this process securely and can also collect additional information from users.

 Can I collect information from users during verification?